International Socialist Women's Conferences: Copenhagen 1910

-Berne 1915
+Bern 1915

 The Third International Socialist Women's Conference was scheduled to be held in Vienna in August 1914, concurrently with the Vienna International Socialist Congress.
 After the outbreak of the war both events were cancelled.
 In November 1914 the editors of the Bolshevik women's paper Rabotnitsa contacted the International Secretariat at Stuttgart, suggesting an unofficial conference of left socialist women.
-Further efforts by the women of the socialist movement led to the convening of the Third International Socialist Women's Conference at Berne March 26–28, 1915.
+Further efforts by the women of the socialist movement led to the convening of the Third International Socialist Women's Conference at Bern March 26–28, 1915.

 Wartime conditions limited the number of women able to get to Switzerland.
 In the end only about thirty delegates were able to attend the conference.
 Despite the fact that the SPD leadership had forbidden them to go, the German women were represented by a seven-member delegation led by Klara Zetkin, Secretary of the International Bureau of Socialist Women and including Toni Sender.
 The French Socialist leadership had likewise condemned the conference, but a French delegate, Louise Saumoneau managed to attend nevertheless.
-There were four delegates from the United Kingdom, representing the Independent Labour Party and the Women's International Council of Socialist and Labour Organizations (British Section) -- Marion Phillips, Mary Longman, Margaret Bondfield and Ada Salter.
+There were four delegates from the United Kingdom, representing the Independent Labour Party and the Women's International Council of Socialist and Labour Organizations (British Section) – Marion Phillips, Mary Longman, Margaret Bondfield and Ada Salter.
 From the neutral countries there came three from the Netherlands, two from Switzerland and one from Italy.
 Poland was represented by a delegate from Regional Social Democracy of the Kingdom of Poland and Lithuania, while the Main Presidium of the SDKPL and the Polish Socialist Party – Left sent greetings.
-Russia had two delegations: two from the Mensheviks - Angelica Balabanoff and Irina Izolskaia; and four Bolsheviks - Inessa Armand, Nadezhda Krupskaya, Elena Rozmirovich and Zlata Lilina.
+Russia had two delegations: two from the Mensheviks – Angelica Balabanoff and Irina Izolskaia; and four Bolsheviks - Inessa Armand, Nadezhda Krupskaya, Elena Rozmirovich and Zlata Lilina.
 Communications were received from Therese Schlesinger of Austria, Alexandra Kollontai from Norway, and two Belgian delegates who were prevented from attending.